 Kounellis’s work is melancholic, often quite literally dark in hue.
 Other artists, such as Giuseppe Penone, worked with unusual versions of trees, whose appearance was often made both strange and compelling by the artist’s willingness to work up mixtures of abstraction and naturalistic realism.
 The works of the artists belonging to Arte Povera cannot be marshalled under a single umbrella of style; however, they all belong to a certain idealism, based at least to some extent on traditional culture, in ways that repudiate the superficiality of contemporary life.
 Minimalism, which Arte Povera rejected, celebrates the industrial culture that has made America so powerful; indeed, while most of the artists practicing minimalism were politically committed to left-wing causes, including of course strong opposition to America’s incursions into Vietnam, their art demonstrates no specific condemnation of the war.
 Arte Povera’s extraordinary metaphorical transmutations of materials into works of real lyricism similarly rejects an openly oppositional politics for a poetic insight into sculpture–a genre notoriously hard to sell in a commercial sense!
 But the quality of poetic emphasis makes more sense as a position against the social troubles that accompany capital economies–Donald Judd’s work, for example, was not made by the artist himself, while the artists associated with Arte Povera feel very much like they took pride in their craft.

 However we interpret the decisions made by the Arte Povera members, it is more than clear that their work presents a counterpoint to social hierarchies engendered by wealth.
 This cannot be proven directly; like so much contemporary art, the implications are intuitive and impossible to rationally explain.
 Yet lyricism itself, because of its inherent aura as a quality unable to survive within commerce, and given its utopian nature, its consequent inability to be sold as an object, may occupy the center of Arte Povera thinking, which consistently, if not openly, confronted the problem of materialism.
 This assertion can be argued about, given the fact that the opposition is conceptual and atmospheric rather than existing on a physical plane in which such resistance can be quantified or even described.
 Now that the Arte Povera movement is seen more or less historically, its moment survives in museum shows or large gallery exhibitions.
 Ironically, the work of a movement devoted to a voluntary poverty of materials is worth exorbitant amounts of money.
 A fairly recent show of its art was exhibited in a former bank in New York City on upper Madison Avenue–a neighborhood known for its wealth, not for its radical activities.
 Like so much of art made since the beginnings of modernism a bit more than a century ago, the impulse of change and revolt has been brought into the fold, economically speaking, by the cost of buying such art.
 Certainly, the Arte Povera artists imagined no such change when they made the work they did–their rhetoric was harsh, more or less revolutionary.
 But today we have unusual support for the scholarly exploration of a movement whose absolutism would have surely been intended, at the time, to repudiate a sympathetic reading of the drive toward luxury.
 But now the scholarly treatment of new art is well established.
-Francesco Guzzetti, the curator of the show reviewed here at New Paltz University’s Samuel Dorsky Museum, is Scholar-in-Residence for the Magazzino Italian Art Foundation, which supplied the works on paper on exhibit.
-Guzzetti’s position in regard to the Arte Povera materials is scholarly in a traditional sense–he has a doctorate in the field from an Italian university, as well as having spent a year as a postdoctoral fellow at Harvard studying Italian art from the 1960s and ‘70s.
+Francesco Guzzetti, the curator of the show reviewed here at New Paltz University’s Samuel Dorsky Museum, was Scholar-in-Residence for the Magazzino Italian Art, a non profit organization.
+The works on paper on exhibit were loaned from the Olnick Spanu Collection.
+Guzzetti’s position in regard to the Arte Povera materials is scholarly in a traditional sense, he has a doctorate in the field from an Italian university, as well as having spent a year as a postdoctoral fellow at Harvard studying Italian art from the 1960s and ‘70s.